AriFordsham/GHCWiki/trac-import.md

 ## Sourceforge

-Ticket data can be imported from Sourceforge using the [ sourceforge2trac.py](http://projects.edgewall.com/trac/browser/trunk/contrib/sourceforge2trac.py) script, available in the contrib/ directory of the Trac distribution.
+Ticket data can be imported from Sourceforge using the [ sourceforge2trac.py](http://trac.edgewall.org/browser/trunk/contrib/sourceforge2trac.py) script, available in the contrib/ directory of the Trac distribution.

 ## Mantis

+NB!
+The mantis2trac script now lives at [ http://trac-hacks.org/wiki/MantisImportScript](http://trac-hacks.org/wiki/MantisImportScript) .
+You can always get the latest version from [ http://trac-hacks.org/changeset/latest/mantisimportscript?old_path=/&filename=mantisimportscript&format=zip](http://trac-hacks.org/changeset/latest/mantisimportscript?old_path=/&filename=mantisimportscript&format=zip)

 Mantis bugs can be imported using the attached script.